panoply/vscode-liquid/readme.md

 # Snippets

 Liquid snippets are supported in this extension.
-The filter and tag snippets provided were originally forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets) but have since changed a considerable amount.
+The filter and tag snippets were originally forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets).
+The snippets provided by this extension do not trim (`{%-`) based tag delimiters, you can instead leverage the markup formatting rule of `delimiterTrims` for controlling this.

-### Tag Snippets
+> **Note**&nbsp;

-Snippets made available leverage tab invoked "choices" for applying filter pipes `|` and delimiter whitespace dashes `-` within liquid tokens.
-In addition to the tags and filter snippets, section schema snippets are also supported which help users to quickly generate settings within Shopify theme `{% schema %}` tag blocks.
+> You can also invoke tag completions by typing `%` which will automatically trigger a completion list.

 # Extension Conflicts